 CPAN and PKC host events in places of public accommodation, and Ms. Gimelshteyn and Ms. Lee participate in these events.
 Gimelshteyn Decl. ¶10; Lee Decl. ¶10; see Creek Red Nation v.
 Jeffco Midget Football Ass'n, 175 F. Supp.
 3d 1290, 1298 (D. Colo.
 2016) ("organizations that conduct activities in facilities ... that are open to the public" are subject to Colorado's public accommodation laws).
 In line with their beliefs, CPAN, PKC, Ms. Gimelshteyn, and Ms. Lee want to refer to individuals at these events using biological pronouns, birth names, and other biologically accurate terms, even if those pronouns, names, or terms conflict with an individual's self-professed gender identity or expression.
-Gimelshteyn Decl. ¶¶12-14; Lee Decl. ¶¶12-14.
+Gimelshteyn Decl. ¶12-14; Lee Decl. ¶12-14.
 They do not want to be forced to use "genderaffirming" language like chosen names or preferred pronouns.
 Gimelshteyn Decl. ¶29; Lee Decl. ¶29.
 Transgender-identifying individuals have attended their events in the past, and Ms. Gimelshteyn and Ms. Lee anticipate that transgender-identifying individuals will attend their events in the future.
 Gimelshteyn Decl. ¶13; Lee Decl. ¶13.
 CPAN, PKC, Ms. Gimelshteyn, and Ms. Lee also want to publish materials and statements-for example, educational resources for parents, social media posts, flyers advertising their events, videos of their events, and other materials distributed at their events-that refer to transgender-identifying individuals using biologically accurate terms.
-See, e.g., Gimelshteyn Decl., Ex.
-B (social media post calling a transgender individual a "man ridiculing girls"); Lee Decl., Ex.
+See, e.g., Gimelshteyn Decl.
+Ex.
+B (social media post calling a transgender individual a "man ridiculing girls"); Lee Decl.
+Ex.
 E (post referring to a Colorado state representative as "Brian Titone" and a "man," even though Rep. Titone identifies as a woman and goes by "Brianna").

-Dr. Morrell similarly holds "scientific, objective, and reproducible views on matters of sex and gender identity."
-Morrell Decl. ¶5.
-Dr. Morrell believes that "affirming an individual's non-biological gender identity or gender expression is harmful to the individual because it encourages them to believe a falsehood about themselves and discourages them from seeking proper care to address their gender dysphoria."
-Id. ¶9.
-Accordingly, Dr. Morrell does not want to be forced to use "chosen names" or "preferred pronouns" when addressing his patients.
-Id. ¶10.
-When Dr. Morrell treats patients in his medical practice, he wants to use biological pronouns, birth names, and other biologically accurate terms.
-Id. ¶¶10-12; e.g., ¶10 ("Can you please perform a urine pregnancy test for Sarah" or "Let's send his penile biopsy specimen to the lab.").
-And when he writes or speaks publicly about issues of sex and gender (which he frequently does), he wants to refer to individuals using birth names and biologically accurate pronouns and other terms.
-Id. ¶¶14-16.
+Dr. Morrell and Dr. Leswing similarly hold "scientific, objective, and reproducible views on matters of sex and gender identity."
+Morrell Decl. ¶5; Leswing Decl. ¶6.
+They believe that "affirming an individual's non-biological gender identity or gender expression is harmful to the individual because it encourages them to believe a falsehood about themselves and discourages them from seeking proper care to address their gender dysphoria."
+Morrell Decl. ¶9; see Leswing Decl. ¶10 (similar).
+Accordingly, Dr. Morrell and Dr. Leswing do not want to be forced to use "chosen names" or "preferred pronouns" when addressing their patients.
+Morrell Decl. ¶10; Leswing Decl. ¶11.
+When they treat patients in their medical practices, they want to use biological pronouns, birth names, and other biologically accurate terms.
+Morrell Decl. ¶10-12; e.g., id. ¶10 ("Can you please perform a urine pregnancy test for Sarah" or "Let's send his penile biopsy specimen to the lab"); Leswing Decl. ¶¶11-13; e.g., id. ¶11 ("Scott needs his meningitis vaccine" or "Please check Luna's urine for white blood cells").
+When Dr. Morrell writes or speaks publicly about issues of sex and gender (which he frequently does), he wants to refer to individuals using birth names and biologically accurate pronouns and other terms.
+Id. ¶14-16.
+And